waltonjones/ab3_sensitivity/4r-npfr.md

 ##The ab3A neurons express NPFR and receive NPF signal directly mediating the sensitizaiton of ab3A neurons

 Next we tried to seek for the NPFR-expressing target cells of NPF.
 Since the first candidate target of NPF that we thought of was some sub-population of ORNs, by using UAS-NPFR RNAi flies, we knocked-down NPFR in the whole ORNs.
 Surprisingly, NPFR-downregulated flies in the whole ORNs showed significantly reduced sensitivity of ab3A neurons (Fig 5-A).
 Furthermore, knock-down of NPFR in the ab3A neurons specifically, by Or22a-Gal4, significantly desensitized the neurons as well (Fig 5-B).
-Specific NPFR rescue in the ab3A neurons, NPFR-RB type transcript in this case, dramatically restored the sensitivity of ab3A neurons in the NPFR mutant (Fig 5-C, D).
+Specific NPFR rescue in the ab3A neurons, NPFR-RD type transcript in this case, dramatically restored the sensitivity of ab3A neurons in the NPFR mutant flies (Fig 5-C, D).
-(the result for an NPFR rescue experiment)
+On the other hand, expressing NPFR-RB type transcript could not restore the sensitivity of ab3A neurons in the mutant flies (Fig 5-D).

-This result suggest that ab3A neurons themselves are expressing NPFR and receive NPF signal directly, mediating the sensitizing mechanism for the ab3A neurons.
+This result demonstrate that NPFR-RB type transcripts are expressed in the ab3A neurons to receive NPF signal directly, mediating the sensitizing mechanism for the ab3A neurons.